Cause and effects of Tennis Elbow

 Our chiropractors and clinical physiotherapist will combine their skills, knowledge, and efforts to make sure that your recovery is fast and complete.
 Unlike another center, we will do our best to identify all injured components.
 Many centers ONLY treat the muscle or the tendon; as a result, their patients may not fully recover.
 We know this because we have treated many patients that have had care elsewhere without significant change.
 Some have even had doctors inject steroids in the hope of fixing the problem.

 Our method is simple; identify the problem and ONLY the treat.
 We will not treat you unless we can determine the cause.
 We will not guess about your condition or follow a shotgun therapy approach.
-Call our main office in Kuala Lumpur, Malaysia to get information about our services, locations, and systems.
-Visit us, and you will see why you should change from your current therapy center to ours.
+Call our central and main office in Kuala Lumpur, Malaysia to get information about our services, locations, and systems.
+Visit us, and you will see why you should change your current therapy center to ours.
 We have helped many Tennis Elbow Pain sufferers without surgery or injections.